no-kris/no-kris/README.md

-- 👋 Hi, I’m Kris
+👋 Hi, I’m Kris!

-- :man_student: I'm a student at Florida State, studying computer science
-- 🌱 I've taken various courses that have given me a strong foundation in programming languages, data structures and algorithms, and software development.
-- 💞️ Some of my interests include AI, and web development.
-- 📫 You can reach me via email at kris.tresk@Gmail.com.
-I'm always open to connecting with new people in the industry, so feel free to reach out!
+💻 Aspiring Software Engineer
+🎓 Recent Computer Science grad at Florida State University.
+(2024)

+🔗 What I’m Working On:

+   Exploring algorithms, data structures, and artificial intelligence Enhancing my knowledge on creating web applications with Python frameworks like FastAPI

+📫 Connect with Me:

+   LinkedIn: linkedin.com/in/kris-treska